Health Week 2018

 and Sarah Cockburn-Price for the funding for this project, and I'm sure they will be very pleased with the finished product.

-They are to be located on the grass across from Trawden Road in due course.
+They are now located on the grass across from Trawden Road.

 Problems with Dog Fouling